 Researchers at the Institut de Pharmacologie Moléculaire et Cellulaire in France have been investigating this phenomenon for some time.

-They have already pinned down some of the cellular machinery that appears to be involved in the process, and their most recent findings were published in the International Journal of Cancer earlier this week.
+They have already pinned down some of the cellular machinery that appears to be involved in the process, and their most recent findings were published in the

 One of the main players identified by the scientists is a receptor called Patched, which is activated by the intriguingly named Hedgehog protein.